After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 • Plastic faucet water filters are inexpensive and resistant to corrosion and rusting.
 Some products are thick and durable, but the average plastic filter will need to be replaced more frequently than stainless steel filters because they don’t have the same durability.

-• Stainless steel faucet water filters cost a bit more initially but last longer and tend to do a better job, with fewer leaks.
+• Stainless steel faucet water filters cost a bit more initially but last longer and tend to do a better job with fewer leaks.
 These filters can also blend in with the faucet and sink to match the kitchen aesthetics.

 Flow Rate

-Flow rate refers to the amount of water that flows through the filter within a set time period and it’s typically measured in gallons per minute.
-Whole-home water filters must be capable of filtering many gallons of water per minute since most showers and dishwashers can use up to 5 GPM.
+Flow rate refers to the amount of water that flows through the filtered water faucet within a set period and is typically measured in gallons per minute.
+Whole-home water filtration systems cost more because they must be capable of filtering many gallons of water per minute, as most showers and dishwashers can use up to 5 GPM.
+However, faucet water filters don’t have the same water pressure demands and thus have a set flow rate of around 0.5 GPM, enough to fill up seven or eight standard glasses of water in 1 minute.

 Filter Life and Usage